Typhoon Louise (1945): Meteorological history

 On the IBTrACS records by the National Climatic Data Center, Louise moved to the east-northeast after striking the Chūgoku region, passing through the town of Ainan in Ehime Prefecture before moving through the Wakayama Bay, prior to making landfall in its prefecture.
 It then shifted to the north-northeast, entering the country's main sea, before dissipating on October 12.
 However, the data from the Japan Meteorological Agency showed that the system, after its landfall in the region, moved through the Sea of Japan before passing near Noto Peninsula, ahead of becoming extratropical on October 12.
 It then dissipated on the next day, just before entering the Tsugaru Strait.

 Impact

-Louise had a very devastating effect on Japan.
-Overall, the typhoon killed at least 377 individuals (some reports estimated that 500+ deaths were recorded).
-The storm injured 202 people and 74 persons were recorded as missing.
-Over 6,181 establishments and houses were destroyed, while 174,146 more were flooded and sustained inundation damage.
+Louise had a devastating effect on Japan, with casualties including at least 377 persons dead, 202 injured, and 74 missing, and contemporaneous reports estimated over 500 fatalities, with most occurring in the Nansei Islands.
+At least 6,181 establishments and houses were destroyed, and 174,146 more were flooded and sustained inundation damage.
+Farmlands were widely affected.

-It had been raining since the first part of October in Japan, due to a frontal system that arrived before Louise.
-This exacerbated the damages from the Makurazaki Typhoon, or Typhoon Ida, not a month later.
-Another reason for the severe damage is the devastation of the land, due to World War II.
-During the war, excessive clearing of forests resulted in mountain collapse and river flooding.
-Tidal forests had been lost in some coastal areas due to the collection of pine oil.
-The budget for hydraulic engineering projects was cut, and progress on river improvement slowed.
-Louise also had a very serious impact on crops and farmlands.
-The damage was, by prefectures, as follows: